 We are so excited about this school year!
 The 4th graders have already started working hard this year.
 Please make sure you are checking their STAR folders and signing your child's agenda every night.
-Here is what your child will be studying during September.
+Here is what your child will be studying during the school year:

 This year 4th grade will focus on the importance of curiosity, honesty, openness, and skepticism in science and will exhibit these traits in their own efforts to understand how the world works.
 Students will learn about ecosystems, planets, forces and motion, simple machines, sound and light, and adaptations for survival.
 We are also making strides in the STEAM initiative, which is an educational approach that uses Science, Technology, Engineering, and Mathematics in guiding students in inquiry and critical thinking.
 This initiative is one of many steps in preparing our amazing students for the 21st century.

 In 4th grade Social Studies, students will study a variety of topics.
 Mostly, we will be studying United States history from the French and Indian War to Reconstruction.
 We will also learn all about geography, government, economics, and map and globe skills.

 = create opinion/persuasive pieces on topics or text, with supporting points of view